HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 The ranking process is structured as a multi-stage tournament.
 It does not use a global score but refines the rank order iteratively (see Fig. 1):

 - Stage 1 (Initial Sort): Methods are initially ranked based on the win count of the primary metric M1.
-In case of a tie, Cliff’s Delta is used to break the tie.
+In case of a tie in adjacent ranks, Cliff’s Delta is used to break the tie.
+If Cliff’s Delta is zero, the raw mean values are used to break the tie.

 - Stage 2 (Compensatory Correction): This stage addresses the trade-off between metrics.
-A lower-ranked method can “swap” places with a higher-ranked method if it shows a statistically significant and relevant superiority in a secondary metric M2.
-This effectively implements a lexicographic ordering with a compensatory component (Keeney & Raiffa, 1976), allowing a method that is slightly worse in the primary metric but vastly superior in a secondary metric to improve its standing.
+A lower-ranked candidate can “swap” places with a higher-ranked one if it demonstrates a statistically significant and relevant superiority in the secondary metric M2.
+In this hierarchy, M2 acts as a strict veto mechanism: a significant disadvantage in this critical metric (e.g. critical safety concerns) cannot be offset by any magnitude of advantage in M1.
+This effectively implements a hierarchical-compensatory ordering (Keeney & Raiffa, 1976), allowing candidates that are worse in the primary metric but superior in a secondary metric to correct the rank order.

 - Stage 3 (Tie-Breaking): This stage resolves